9 Stunning Plants that Look Like Spider Plants

 Botanical Name: Bromeliaceae

-If you are looking for plants that look like spider plants, then go for bromeliads.
-They have a similar drooping and spiky look near the base.
+If you are looking for plants that resemble spider plants and reward with beautiful flowers, go for bromeliads.
+They have a similar drooping and spiky look near the base, although growing them is a bit difficult.

 6. Air Plants